-Yes or No How the district conducts assessments The district conducts assessments as required by 18 NYCRR 385.6(a) and 385.7(a).
-The district uses the LDSS 4980 (New York State Assessment) and later enters information into WTWCMS.
-The district conducts assessments using a local equivalent tool, and later enters information into WTWCMS.
+Yes or No: How the district conducts assessments No The district enters assessments directly into WTWCMS.
+Yes The district uses the LDSS 4980 (New York State Assessment) and later enters information into WTWCMS.
+No The district conducts assessments using a local equivalent tool, and later enters information into WTWCMS.
 If applicable, the local equivalent contains additional elements beyond what is required:

-- b.
-Described below is the district procedure for the completion of an employment assessment, including when initial assessments are conducted and whether an assessment is conducted in-person, virtually by phone, or a combination of both: - c.
-Which district administrative unit or contractor is responsible for conducting assessments? - d.
-Described below are the minimum qualifications of the employees conducting the assessment (refer to requirements listed in 18 NYCRR 385.6(c) and 385.7(c)):
+b.
+Described below is the district procedure for the completion of an employment assessment, including when initial assessments are conducted and whether an assessment is conducted in-person, virtually by phone, or a combination of both: